yoching/Presentations/202009TEASwift@CocoaHeadsPrague/TheElmArchitectureAndSwift.md

 # WWDC19

 - SwiftUI came
-- Yoshi's thought🤔: This is how it should be (e.g. React), but it's one year later than expected.
+- 🤔This is how it should be (e.g. React), but it's one year later than expected.

 ---
 # TEA implementation